keboola/connection-docs/flows/index.md

 {: .image-popup}
 ![Select First Step](/tutorial/automate/automate3.png)

-Now use the plus icon to add other steps.
+Use the plus icon to add other steps.

-Apart from the extractor(s), you want to add selected transformation(s) and writer(s) that will load your transformed data into your selected data destination.
+Apart from the extractor(s), you'll want to add selected transformations and writers that will load your transformed data into your selected data destination.
-Continue adding other ready-made components and organize them in a logical flow  or select the ones you want to run in parallel using drag-and-drop function.
+Continue adding other ready-made components and organize them in a logical flow,  or select those you want to run in parallel using drag-and-drop function.

 - Organize the components into a logical flow using the drag-and-drop functionality.
 - Configure each component by providing the credentials and instructions for what or where to extract or write or for what code to execute in a transformation.
 - Remember to adjust the input mapping of your transformation(s) to use the tables extracted from your selected data sources if necessary.
 Select the step and click **Edit Configuration**.
 - Save the changes.

-Once you’ve built your flow end-to-end, it can look something like this:
+Once you’ve built your flow end-to-end, it may look something like this:

 {: .image-popup}
 ![Add SQL Transformation](/tutorial/automate/automate10.png)

-Click **Run Flow** to set the data pipeline into action.
+Click **Run Flow** to start the data pipeline.

 ## Execute Tasks in Parallel
 You can group multiple tasks within one step, a phase.
 These tasks then run independently in parallel, speeding up the execution.
 Steps execute sequentially, while tasks within a single step run in parallel.
 If you have multiple extractors, you can include them all in a single step, allowing them to run simultaneously.

 The same applies to data writers.
 Also, transformations independent of the connectors can be grouped within the same step.
-Remember it does not save costs because each job uses credits independently.
+Note that this does not reduce costs, as each job consume credits independently.

-***Warning:** However, if too many tasks are scheduled in a single phase, you may exceed the available Storage job slots, causing delays in your flow’s execution.
+***Warning:** If too many tasks are scheduled in a single phase, you may exceed the available Storage job slots, causing delays in your flow’s execution.
 Limiting the number of concurrent component jobs to 10 is recommended to avoid reaching Storage capacity limits.
 You can, of course, configure your flows to execute more jobs in parallel.
 Keboola will then concurrently execute the jobs to the maximum extent possible based on available resources.*